sonamonachan-57/opencv-hand-vision-systems/README.md

 The system analyzes the position of finger tips relative to their joints to determine whether each finger is **open or closed**, and then displays the total number of raised fingers on the screen.

-This type of system is commonly used in **gesture recognition, touchless interfaces, and human–computer interaction applications 🤖**.
+This type of system is commonly used in **gesture recognition, touchless interfaces, and human–computer interaction applications**.

 ---